Flexible Benefits vs Fixed Benefits: What African Companies Should Know Before Choosing

 Why Fixed Benefits Still Have a Place

 For smaller companies (under 50 employees), or companies building their first formal benefits programme, fixed benefits are often the right starting point.
 They're operationally simpler.
 They're easier to communicate and explain to new hires.
 And they establish the habit of structured benefit delivery before adding the complexity of choice.
+For more on this, see our piece on Why 78% of African Professionals Say Benefits Influence Their Job Decisions.

 The upgrade path is natural: start with a curated fixed programme, observe utilisation data, then introduce flexibility as your programme matures and your team size justifies the investment.